dmealo/AzKube/README.md

 We welcome contributions from the community.
 Please read the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file for guidelines on how to contribute to the project. -->

 ## Thanks 🙏
-Thank you for your interest in AzKube.
-We appreciate your help in reporting issues and contributing to the project.
+Thank you for your interest in AzKube!
+We appreciate your help in reporting issues and contributing to the project!